 How do you shutdown laptop if screen is black?

 PC users can shut down the laptop if the screen is black by pressing and holding the WinKey + Ctrl + Shift + B combo simultaneously while the computer is off.
 While still pressing both keys, hold down the Power button for 2 seconds, and then release the Power button and the keys.
 The power LED light will stay on, and the screen stays blank for about 40 seconds.

 Fix Black Screen after shutdown on Windows computer

 This problem usually occurs when Windows turns off the Intel Management Engine Interface to save power on your device.

-If you’re faced with this Black Screen during shutdown in Windows 11/10 allows only Power button shutdown issue, you can try our recommended solutions below in no particular order and see if that helps to resolve the issue.
+If your computer displays a Black Screen during shutdown, and allows only the Power button to power down your PC, you can try our recommended solutions below in no particular order and see if that helps to resolve the issue.

 - Update graphics drivers

 - Disable Hybrid Shutdown

 Let’s take a look at the description of the process involved concerning each of the listed solutions.

 The first line of action to resolve this Black Screen during shutdown in Windows 11/10 allows only Power button shutdown issue on your Windows device is to update your graphics adapter drivers – you can do so by either update your graphics drivers manually via the Device Manager, or you can get the driver updates on the Optional Updates section under Windows Update.
 You may also download the latest version of the driver from the graphics card hardware manufacturer’s website.